 By Yousif Al Hamadi

-Today, media research includes media effects and media content analyses showing how people use the messages they receive from the media.
-Major studies have examined the effects and some of the media’s roles in people’s lives.
-Since the beginning of the 20th century, media scholars and researchers initially presented theories showing extreme media power that directly affected mass consumption.
-Later, studies and experiments proved that all media effects were limited, indirect, or minimal.
-They presented other theories that had more consideration towards human behaviors, technology, and the relationship between mass media and mass consumption.
+Today, media research includes studies on media effects and media content analysis, which show how people use messages they receive from the media.
+Major research studies have examined the effects of the media and some of its roles in people’s lives.
+Media scholars and researchers initially presented theories that showed extreme media power, which directly affected mass consumption.
+Later, studies and experiments proved that media effects were limited, indirect, or minimal.
+As a result, they presented other theories that considered human behavior, technology, and the relationship between mass media and mass consumption.
 Some theories favored the passive audience, others preferred the active audience, and others looked at the cause and connection with the event.
-Media scholars and researchers also presented cultural media theories where symbolism emerged as a critical element in some of their construction.
+Additionally, media scholars and researchers presented cultural media theories where symbolism emerged as a critical element in some of their construction.
 Others interpreted social and political practices by using the effects of mass media on public opinions and behaviors.

-One of the earliest forms of communication is propaganda.
-It attempts to achieve a wide range of responses that furthers the desired intent of the propagandist.
-It is a deliberate manipulation using symbols, gestures, words, images, or music that affects people’s thoughts, beliefs, attitudes, and behaviors (Narasimha Reddi, 2014: 8).
-Communications theorist Harold Lasswell noted that a propagandist media had duped the people during the First World War.
-In 1948, he based his work on a model focusing on a set of questions:
+Propaganda is one of the earliest forms of communication, which attempts to achieve a wide range of responses that further the desired intent of the propagandist.
+It is a deliberate manipulation that uses symbols, gestures, words, images, or music to affect people’s thoughts, beliefs, attitudes, and behaviors (Narasimha Reddi, 2014: 8).
+Communications theorist Harold Lasswell noted that during the First World War, a propagandist media had duped the people.
+In 1948, he based his work on a model that focused on a set of questions:

 who says what, in which channel, to whom, with what effect?(Chandler and Munday, 2011: 118)

 Lasswell’s approach viewed human responses to the media as uniform and immediate.
-Similarly, other theories were developed in the 1930s, such as the Magic Bullet and the Hypodermic Needle Theory, offering readymade opinions for the unthinking herd.
-They were based on the assumption that people are uniformly controlled by their instincts and react to whatever comes along by human nature (Jowett and O’Donnell, 2014: 182).
-For example, in 1754, Benjamin Franklin, the Founding Father of the United States, drew a served snake of eight pieces to symbolize the separate colonies, with the caption ‘JOIN, or DIE’.
-This political cartoon portrayed a potent propaganda weapon throughout the Revolutionary period (Jowett and O’Donnell, 2014: 90).
+Similarly, other theories developed in the 1930s, such as the Magic Bullet and the Hypodermic Needle Theory, offered readymade opinions for the unthinking herd.
+They were based on the assumption that people are uniformly controlled by their instincts and react to whatever comes along due to human nature (Jowett and O’Donnell, 2014: 182).
+For instance, in 1754, Benjamin Franklin, a Founding Father of the United States, drew a severed snake of eight pieces to symbolize the separate colonies, with the caption ‘JOIN, or DIE.’
+This political cartoon became a potent propaganda weapon throughout the Revolutionary period (Jowett and O’Donnell, 2014: 90).

-In 1944, the American sociologist Paul Lazarsfeld presented a study analyzing the United States presidential election of 1940.
-The study examined the changes in voters’ opinions in Ohio over several months, expecting to affect their voting behavior directly.
-Analysis showed that many voting decisions are different from the messages sent to the public.
-It turns out that there are other factors than media influencing ideas and knowledge, such as social interactions.
-He called this process the two-step flow of communication (Cobley and Schulz, 2013: 19-20).
+In 1944, American sociologist Paul Lazarsfeld presented a study analyzing the United States presidential election of 1940.
+The study examined changes in voters’ opinions in Ohio over several months, with the expectation of directly affecting their voting behavior.
+The analysis showed that many voting decisions are different from the messages sent to the public.
+It turned out that there are other factors beyond the media that influence ideas and knowledge, such as social interactions.
+Lazarsfeld called this process the two-step flow of communication (Cobley and Schulz, 2013: 19-20).

-What was broadcasted on the American radio programme War of the Worlds on the Halloween of 1938 proves Lazarsfeld’s viewpoint.
+The American radio program War of the Worlds, broadcast on Halloween of 1938, proved Lazarsfeld’s viewpoint.
 The episode was intended to spread panic, but many people did not believe it.
-After this incident, 135 people were interviewed, and it was clarified that better-educated people have a higher critical thinking ability allowing them to interpret the broadcast differently (Biagi, 2016: 285).
-Research later found that such media influences are limited, minimal, and indirect to selective perception.
+After this incident, 135 people were interviewed, and it was clarified that better-educated people had a higher critical thinking ability, allowing them to interpret the broadcast differently (Biagi, 2016: 285).
+Later research found that media influences were limited, minimal, and indirect due to selective perception.
 The studies and viewpoints then shifted from what the media do to people to what people do to the media (Chandler and Munday, 2011: 119).

 Active and Passive Affections

 There is often an argument regarding media theories revolving around the two major categories of passive or active audiences.
-Politician Bernard Cohen defined a theory that was called the Agenda Setting Theory.
-He said the press might not successfully tell people what to think, but it can successfully steer its readers to what to think about.
+Politician Bernard Cohen defined a theory called the Agenda Setting Theory.
+He said that the press might not successfully tell people what to think, but it can successfully steer its readers to what to think about.
 Most social scientists accept this theory as an accurate description of the role of the press (Genest, 1995: 13).
 The theory can also explain how a social issue can rise to the level of awareness that drives the creation of policies.
 The Agenda Setting Theory can be seen in the example of how secondhand smoking turned into a policy issue to ban smoking in public buildings (Scott and Lewis, 2017: 1859).
-Obviously, The theory favors passive audiences and suggests that meanings are imposed exactly as the media intended, although it is important to note that some media scholars have challenged this notion (Chandler and Munday, 2011: 131).
+The theory favors passive audiences and suggests that meanings are imposed exactly as the media intended, although it is important to note that some media scholars have challenged this notion (Chandler and Munday, 2011: 131).

 In contrast, fulfillment and satisfaction with media consumption obtained some researchers’ attention.
 The Uses and Gratification Theory is an example that focuses on why and what the audience does with mass communication tools.
 It favors active audiences and suggests that the audience’s engagement with media happens according to their own desire (DeFleur L. and DeFleur H., 2016: 192).
 The users might choose specific media to seek relaxation, entertainment, or social interaction.
 Currently, many media entities have developed access to on-demand media products, giving audiences the ability to consume them anywhere, anytime, and as often as they desire (Li, 2013: 8).

-An Effect means any event that follows another event or a combination of events.
-Researchers assume a simple treatment of cause and effect relationship between human behavior and media consumption (Cannella and Soto, 2010: 178).
-On the 20th of April 1999, at the Columbine high school in Colorado, two teenagers, Eric Harris and Dylan Klebold, murdered 12 students and a teacher and wounded 23 others before shooting themselves.
-They used to play Doom, a violent video game challenging shooter experience in modern times.
-That unfortunate incident is a clear example of how uncertain evidence suggests that violent video games, shows, and films encourage aggressive behavior.
+An effect means any event that follows another event or a combination of events.
+Researchers assume a simple cause-and-effect relationship between human behavior and media consumption (Cannella and Soto, 2010: 178).
+On the 20th of April 1999, at Columbine High School in Colorado, two teenagers, Eric Harris and Dylan Klebold, murdered 12 students and a teacher and wounded 23 others before shooting themselves.
+They played Doom, a violent video game that simulates a shooter experience in modern times.
+This unfortunate incident is a clear example of how uncertain evidence suggests that violent video games, shows, and films may encourage aggressive behavior.

 There is a difference between pressing a buzzer and shooting their classmates in a college(Radford, 2000)